 - Course spaces may be given to another student.

-- Campus services are not available.
+- Campus services may not be available.

 Failure to meet appropriate payment dates.